Iroquois, South Dakota

 Iroquois is a city on the border of Beadle and Kingsbury counties in South Dakota, United States.
 The population was 292 at the 2020 census.
-The school building (kindergarten - twelfth grade) is located in Kingsbury County, while the school parking lot is located in Beadle County.
+The school building (K–12) is located in Kingsbury County, while the school parking lot is located in Beadle County.
 Highway 14 runs directly through Iroquois.

 History

 Iroquois was laid out in 1880.
 The city was named after the Iroquois people.
 A post office called Iroquois has been in operation since 1880.